JohnnyTown/hello/README.md

 # hello
-This is a new repository named hellp.
+This is a new repository named hello.